rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 and the spirits of prophets are subject to prophets. ^1432

-For God is not a God of confusion but of peace.
-As in all the churches of the saints, ^1433
+For God is not a God of confusion but of peace.As in all the churches of the saints, ^1433

 the women should keep silent in the churches.
 For they are not permitted to speak, but should be in submission, as the Law also says. ^1434